manheim/terraform-pipeline/docs/PlanOnlyPlugin.md

 ## [PlanOnlyPlugin](../src/PlanOnlyPlugin.groovy)

-Enable this plugin to change pipeline functionality to `terraform plan`.
+Enable this plugin to add a parameter to the build which will restrict pipeline functionality to `terraform plan` only.

 ```
 // Jenkinsfile